Continual Learning for Instruction Following from Realtime Feedback: Results and Analysis

-\autoref{contlearn:tab:errors} shows the trends of seven error types for the agent across rounds in the long-term experiment.\footnote{Error categorization is done as part of our accuracy estimation using 800 executed instructions per round.} All but one error type decreases significantly over time, while the rate of inefficient executions remains stable (Error 6).
-A manual analysis shows that more than a third of remaining missed-card errors (Error 1) could be attributed to poorly-written instructions, while most extra-card errors (Error 2) occur when the incorrect card shares at least one property with the target, or is closer to the starting position than the target.
+\paragraph{Error Analysis} \autoref{fig:errors} (right) shows trends of seven agent error types across rounds in the long-term experiment.
+Error types are annotated by workers as part of accuracy estimation.
+All but one error type decreases significantly over time; the rate of inefficient executions remains stable (Error 6).
+Manual analysis shows that more than a third of remaining missed-card errors (Error 1) could be attributed to poorly-written instructions, and most extra-card errors (Error 2) occur when the incorrect card shares at least one property with the target, or is closer to the starting position than the target.